tdg5/stats-learning-notes/chapter-10-unsupervised-learning.md

 Principal components are unique and consistent, though signs may vary depending on the calculation method.

-The portion of variance explained provides a means of determining how much of the variance in the data is not captured by the first $$ M $$ principal components.
+The [portion of variance explained][glossary-portion-of-variance-explained] provides a means of determining how much of the variance in the data is not captured by the first $$ M $$ principal components.

 The total variance in the data set assuming the variables have been centered to have a mean of zero is defined by